ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 The universal way is to use the inherited _Publisher#subscribe(Subscriber)_ method.
 This solution allows the use of the standard Reactive Streams workflow of the _Subscriber_ class with its _onSubscribe_, _onNext_, _onError_, _onComplete_ methods.

 The specialized way is to use the _SubmissionPublisher#consume(Consumer)_ method which returns a _CompletableFuture&lt;Void>_ result.
 This method is designed for a situation where it is known in advance that the consumer can handle the event stream emitted by the producer and no backpressure is required.
 Calling this method creates an implicit subscriber, which immediately calls the _Subscription#request(Long.MAX_VALUE)_ method to start the exchange in the _push_ model.
 The invocations of the _Consumer#accept_ method takes place in the _Consumer#onNext_ of this implicit subscriber.
-The _[CompletableFuture](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md)_ result allows the caller to determine whether the reactive stream is completed normally by the producer or cancel the subscription itself.
+The _[CompletableFuture](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md)_ result allows the caller to determine whether the reactive stream is completed normally or exceptionally by the producer or to cancel the subscription itself.

 ## Conclusion

 Reactive streams take a proper place among other parallel and concurrent Java frameworks.
 Before they appeared in the JDK, there were slightly related CompletableFuture and Stream APIs.
 CompletableFuture uses the _push_ model but supports asynchronous computations of a single value.
 Stream supports sequential or parallel computations of multiple values, but uses the _pull_ model.
 Reactive streams have taken a vacant place that supports synchronous or asynchronous computations of multiple values and can dynamically switch between the _push_ and _pull_ models.
-Reactive streams are suitable for processing possible unbounded sequences of events with unpredictable rates, such as user mouse and keyboard events, sensor events, latency-bound I/O events from file or network etc.
+Reactive streams are suitable for processing possible unbounded sequences of events with unpredictable rates, such as mouse and keyboard events, sensor events, latency-bound I/O events from file or network, etc.

 Application developers should not implement the interfaces of the Reactive Streams specification themselves.
 The specification is complex enough, especially in concurrent publisher-subscriber contracts, to be implemented correctly.
-Also the specification does not contain APIs for intermediate stream operations.
+Also, the specification does not contain APIs for intermediate stream operations.
 They should use stream stages (producers, processors, consumers) from existing frameworks and use the Reactive Streams API only to connect them together.
 Then application developers should use the much richer native framework APIs.